-If you are interested in statistics in relation to the general practice workforce in rural Western Australia please refer to the Minimum Data Set and Workforce Analysis reports and associated fact sheets on the Data and Information page.
+If you are interested in statistics for the rural general practice workforce in Western Australia, please refer to the Workforce Analysis reports and associated fact sheets on the Data and Information page.

 Better health outcomes for people living in rural Australia

 People living in rural and remote communities will have greater access to high quality health services with the Australian Government today announcing a $93 million investment for rural workforce agencies.

 Specialist eye surgeries for Great Southern communities

 2 February 2017